oracle-livelabs/adb/shared/adw-managing-monitoring/adw-managing-monitoring.md

-# Monitor Your Autonomous Database Instance using the Cloud Console
+# Monitor Your Autonomous AI Database Instance using the Cloud Console

 ## Introduction

-In this lab, you will explore the monitoring capabilities available for your Oracle Autonomous Database (ADB).
+In this lab, you will explore the monitoring capabilities available for your Oracle Autonomous AI Database (ADB).

 Oracle provides several facilities for monitoring the performance and activity of your autonomous database.
 Among them are:
--   **Autonomous Database Metrics**
+-   **Autonomous AI Database Metrics**
 -   **Database Actions - Database Dashboard**
 -   **Performance Hub**
 -   **OCI Monitoring Console**